The Lectic Conversation Format

 Inline Attachments

 Lectic records some generated content directly into the transcript as inline attachments.
-This includes:
+These are created by:

 Inline attachments appear inside the assistant’s response block as XML.
-They include a <command> field (the command that produced the content, or the hook’s do value) and a <content> field.
+They include a <command> field (the hook’s do value, or empty for :attach) and a <content> field.
+They may also include attributes like icon and name used by editor folding UIs.

 <content type="text/plain">